 Step 3 Prep All the Dirty Clothes At Once

 Check pockets, pre-treat stains.
 Get the clothes ready to wash.

 Step 4 Fold Clean Clothes As You Go

 Continue feeding clothes through the washer and dryer, folding them as you go.

 This is the most important part to avoid getting overwhelmed again.
-Fold clothes right as they come out of the dryer or at least drape them over the back of a chair to avoid wrinkles.
+Fold clean clothes right as they come out of the dryer or at least drape them over the back of a chair to avoid wrinkles.